Tommy813-lab/aws-ec2-git-bash-demo-/README.md

-# 🚀 AWS EC2 Git Bash Demo
+# AWS EC2 Git Bash Demo

-This project demonstrates how to launch and configure an **Ubuntu EC2 instance on AWS**, connect to it using **Git Bash on Windows**, and deploy a basic static website hosted by **Apache** — all using terminal commands and custom Bash scripts.
+This project demonstrates how to launch and configure an Ubuntu EC2 instance on AWS, connect to it using Git Bash on Windows, and deploy a basic static website hosted by Apache — all using terminal commands and custom Bash scripts.

 ---

 ## 📦 What This Project Proves

-✅ You understand real-world cloud workflows
+- ✅ You understand real-world cloud workflows
-✅ You can automate EC2 setup and Linux provisioning
+- ✅ You can automate EC2 setup and Linux provisioning
-✅ You use Git, GitHub, Bash, and AWS together
+- ✅ You use Git, GitHub, Bash, and AWS together
-✅ You can work solo with public cloud tools (no drag-and-drop BS)
+- ✅ You can work solo with public cloud tools (no drag-and-drop BS)

 ---